Mohammed Hanif

-Mohammed Hanif (born November 1964) is a British Pakistani writer and journalist who writes a monthly opinion piece in The New York Times.
+Mohammed Hanif (born November 1964) is a British-Pakistani writer and journalist.

-Hanif is the author of the critically acclaimed book A Case of Exploding Mangoes, which was longlisted for the Man Booker Prize, shortlisted for the Guardian First Book Award, and won the Commonwealth Prize for Best Book.
-His second book, Our Lady of Alice Bhatti, won the Wellcome Book Prize.
-He also worked as a correspondent for the BBC News based in Karachi and was the writer of the an acclaimed feature film about the city, The Long Night.
 His work has been published by The New York Times, The Daily Telegraph, The New Yorker and The Washington Post.
-His play The Dictator's Wife has been staged at the Hampstead Theatre.
+Hanif worked as a correspondent for the BBC News based in Karachi and was the writer of a feature film about the city, The Long Night.
+Hanif has written two novels, A Case of Exploding Mangoes. and Our Lady of Alice Bhatti, as well as a play, The Dictator's Wife, which was staged at the Hampstead Theatre.

 Life

 He was born in Okara, Punjab.
 He graduated from Pakistan Air Force Academy as a pilot officer, but subsequently left to pursue a career in journalism.
 He initially worked for Newsline and wrote for The Washington Post and India Today.

 He is a graduate of the University of East Anglia.

 In 1996, he moved to London to work for the BBC.
 Later, he became the head of the BBC's Urdu service in London.
 He moved back to Pakistan in 2008.